Legislative Reform Programme (“LRP”)

 For any enquiries, please email LRP@gfsc.gi

-HM Government of Gibraltar (HMGoG) published the Financial Services Bill in the Gazette on 30 May 2019, the key part of the Legislative Reform Programme (LRP).
-The GFSC provided expert advice to HMGoG, developing and drafting the Bill following consultation with industry.
+HM Government of Gibraltar (HMGoG) published the Financial Services Bill in the Gazette on 30 May 2019 and was passed by Parliament at the beginning of July 2019, the key part of the Legislative Reform Programme (LRP).
+The GFSC worked closely with HMGoG in the development and drafting of the Bill.
 The Bill provides a legislative framework for all financial services sectors that fall within the GFSC’s supervisory perimeter.

 The LRP consolidates and rationalises over 90 financial services legislative instruments into one Act and additional supporting, sector specific regulations.
 The LRP has concurrently implemented all EU legislation transpositions and local legislative initiatives during the lifetime of the programme.